 A lot of your work seems to explore death and sexuality in a very surreal, often humorous way.
 Why do you depict these subjects?

 I was raised and surrounded by women in my family.
 Around the age of 8, I started to recognize and see how America and western civilization would depict the female body, and its not-so-mentioned or publicly displayed body parts.
 With this in mind, and my ‘fuck you’ to authority and common social beliefs, I aimed to create a body of work that is rich with female genitalia and followed by the wicked and ugly worlds I wish to serve those conservative and oppressive people.
 In a way, I’m hoping to create a conservative’s nightmare.
-Something to shock and rearrange the brain, hoping for it to settle in a enlightened manor.
+Something to shock and rearrange the brain, hoping for it to settle in a enlightened manner.

 What roll does death play in your work?